 It's recorded that British convicts, marines, officers and their families and even some children of convicts arrived at 'Botany Bay' on the 18 January.
 They didn't set up camp however, as Commander Arthur Phillip thought the tough soil and lack of fresh water made for an unsuitable settlement.

 Cut to 26 January.
 Yes, it's recorded that on this day, the First Fleet did land at Sydney Cove.
-But when you consider just how many green and gold helium balloons the Hawke Government released during the Bicentennial celebrations in 1988— and the fact the Royals came all the way from the Northern Hemisphere to watch —it seems rather over the top to commemorate anchorage?
-It must be something else...
+But when you consider just how many green and gold helium balloons the Hawke Government released during the Bicentennial celebrations in 1988— and the fact the Royals came all the way from the Northern Hemisphere to watch —it seems rather over the top to commemorate anchorage, don't you think?
+It must signify something else...
 Hmm...
 Perhaps it's the proclamation of British sovereignty?

 Because that's what happened on 26 January 1788.
-Not Captain Cook's "discovery", not the arrival of the First Fleet, but the marking of territory — like a very dignified dog urinating on a tree, on 26 January, Phillip and other marine officials planted the British flag into the ground and formally took possession of the land on behalf of the British Empire.
+Not Captain Cook's "discovery", not the arrival of the First Fleet, but the marking of territory — like a very dignified dog urinating on a tree — whereby Phillip and other marine officials planted the British flag into the ground and formally took possession of the land on behalf of the British Empire.

 How thick is the dust on our history books?

-Our systems and educators neglect them.
-Our school curriculum omits slavery and segregation in Australian history classes.
+Our systems and educators neglect them: Our school curriculum omits slavery and segregation in Australian history classes.
 We fail to teach students that the Stolen Generations continued into the 1970s.
 Our War Memorial won't officially recognise The Frontier Wars where tens of thousands lost their lives in battle on home soil.
 Historical monuments perpetuate the myth that Cook 'discovered' an uninhabited land.
 Our political leaders claim that "there was nothing but bush" before the British arrived.
 It's not common knowledge that Edmund Barton was our first Prime Minister, and even less commonly known that his first piece of legislation was the White Australia Policy.
 Celebrating Australia's history can feel— at times —like inheriting a fortune built on blood money.

-Yeah, okay, there are some great aspects of living in Australia, but let's call Australia Day out for what it is— a birthday for Anglo-Australia.
+Yeah, okay, there are some great aspects of living in Australia, but let's call Australia Day out for what it really is— a birthday for Anglo-Australia.